Fred Douglas / Jackson High School History

 Fred Douglass was noted for many musically talented students.
 The High School Choral Club was organized, featuring Buena V. Pardee-Hollins as the operatic soprano.
 Her performances had the quality of excellence.

 In later years, the Harmonica Club, the Latin Club, and the English Club were sponsored by Mrs. T.Morris-Knox.
-The famous xylophonist, Leon Hardee, gave several musical programs.
+The famous xylophonist, Leon Hardee [obituary], gave several musical programs.
 Principal G. W. Jackson brought to us many popular singers.
 Some of these were: Miss Anita Patty Brown, Miss Partia Washington, Roland Hayes, The Famous Williams Singers, the Fisk Jubilee Singers, Paul Quinn College Singers.

 Among the many noted speakers at our school were: Booker T. Washington, Mrs Booker T. Washington, Roscoe Conkins Simmons, W. T. Vernon ( U.S. Secretary of the Treasury), A. S. Jackson (Paul Quinn College), and R. R. Wright, an outstanding banker.